Israel and the Kurds strive to maintain post-US relationship

 Azad Jamkari, a Syrian Kurd and an analyst for the Kurdish Rudaw TV channel in Iraq, told The Media Line that the Kurds in Syria were bewildered by the absence of a louder Israeli reaction.

-Together with dozens of organizations in the Jewish Diaspora and some Israeli NGOs, Yifa Segal, executive director of the International Legal Forum, has launched a project named “We Will Not Stand Still,” designed to raise funds for humanitarian aid to the Kurds.
+Together with dozens of organizations in the Diaspora and Israel, Yifa Segal, executive director of the International Legal Forum, has launched a project named “We Will Not Stand Still,” designed to raise funds for humanitarian aid to the Kurds.

 “It is much easier for civil society to be engaged in such projects than for the government.
 We must act,” Segal told The Media Line.